 - Preparing the job site or cleaning up afterwards

-To become an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

-As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and additional training, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.
+According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, earning higher average salaries.